Sea Grant Knauss Marine Policy Fellowship

 If you are a graduate student with an interest in shaping national marine policy, here's your opportunity to add rocket fuel to your career.

-The deadline to apply to Alaska Sea Grant for the 2016 fellowship will be in February 2015.
+The deadline to apply to Alaska Sea Grant for the 2016 fellowship will be February 13, 2015.

 This clip is also available on YouTube.